 Wildflowers, including the state flower, the Lady’s Slipper, bloom in spring and summer

-Things to Do in Zippel Bay State Park: There are six miles of hiking trails in the park.
+Things to Do in Zippel Bay State Park: There are nine miles of hiking trails in the park.
 In winter, 11 miles of trails are groomed for cross-country skiing and 3 miles are groomed for snowmobiling.
 Snowshoeing is permitted within the park, except on groomed ski trails.

 Simple, hearty, meals are always on the menu for our camping trips.
 Here are a few of our favorite easy camping recipes.Camping Cookbooks - Plan your camping meals with one of these.